NikolajMeineche/CSS_website/content/temporal-analysis.md

 next: mvw
 ---

-In the history of harry potter books, there are 7 books.
-The first book was published in 1997 and the last book was published in 2007.
-Troughout the books many characters are introduced and the groups in which the main characters engage change.
-Futher many many different obstacles and villans appear over the course of the history forcing the characters into new and unexpected situations promoting interactions between previously unknown/insignificant character or even enemies.
-In this section we aim to give insigth trough a temporal analysis of the books and the characters.
-The focus is to ovserve the changes in the network over time trough analysis of the accumulated network of each chapter/book.
+The main series of the Harry Potter books consist of 7 total books, spanning 199 chapters, 3,363 pages, and 772 characters.
+The first book was published in 1997 as a kids book, while 10 years later the last book was published.
+Troughout the books many characters are introduced and the groups, in which the main characters appear in, change.
+Further, many different obstacles and villains appear over the course of the history forcing the characters into new and unexpected situations promoting interactions between previously unknown/insignificant characters or even enemies.
+In this section, we aim to give insight through a temporal analysis of the books and the characters.
+The focus is to observe the changes in the network over time trough analysis of the accumulated network of each chapter/book.

-## Evolution of charcters and their interactions
+## Evolution of characters and their interactions
-In order to observe the evolution of the characters and their interactions we have created a network for each chapter and book.
+In order to observe the evolution of the characters and their interactions, we have created a network for each chapter and book.
 The nodes of the network are the characters and the edges are the interactions between them.
 The edges are weighted by the number of interactions between the characters.

 The following figure shows the evolution of the network over time.
 The nodes are colored by the community they belong to.
 The size of the nodes is proportional to the number of interactions of the character.
 The width of the edges is proportional to the number of interactions between the characters.
 (The end of each book is a checkpoint in the figure to show the evolution of the network over time)